bruceminanga/bruceminanga/README.md

 2. Go to Project Directory `cd project-name`
 3. Create a Virtual Environment `pipenv shell`.
 This will also activate the Virtual Environment
 4. Check the Pipfile to confirm if it's running current python version.
 If not, edit it to the current python version
-5. Install dependencies `pipenv install`
+5. Install dependencies `pipenv install` then create .env to put your generated secret_key (don't forget to source .env then restart termianl)
 6. Migrate Database `python manage.py migrate`
 7. Create Super User `python manage.py createsuperuser`
 8. Finally, Run The Project `python manage.py runserver`